-Unit tests generated via other techniques also could be used in \textbf{SCG}.
-To support our claim, we conducted experiments utilizing unit test sets generated with the assistance of LLM.
-We applied \textbf{SCG} on HumanEval+ \cite{liu2023codegeneratedchatgptreally} and MBPP+\cite{liu2023codegeneratedchatgptreally}, which are publicly available datasets augmented with LLM-based method.
-Table \ref{tab:llm-assisted-scg} demonstrates the result of our method.
+Unit tests generated via other techniques could also be used in \textbf{SCG}.
+To support our claim, we conducted experiments utilizing unit test sets generated with the assistance of LLMs.
+We applied \textbf{SCG} on HumanEval+ \cite{liu2023codegeneratedchatgptreally} and MBPP+\cite{liu2023codegeneratedchatgptreally}, which are publicly available datasets augmented with LLM-based methods.
+Table \ref{tab:llm-assisted-scg} demonstrates the results of our method.